ypriverol/os-proteomics/manuscript.md

 [B: 7-9 is often not possible in our current funding system - we should make clear that the first bullet points are a must have and the last 3 are a goal]
 [M: A major problem is that there are very very few examples of this in proteomics ... there are a handful tops.
 I think this needs to be toned down a lot.
 This should be a goal but the funding agencies have to be supportive of this first.
 The issue is that the NIH doesn't want to fund open source software development and they definitely don't want to fund repositories.]
 [AB: I would include an item earlier (maybe after 4), with something like: Incorporate early user feedback.
 Develop a prototype and engage a select group of users as beta testers than can try the software and provide feedback to ensure its usefulness and effectiveness.]
+[ML: Maybe instead of "how to get started", frame this as "gold standard", or what world-class open-source projects aim for (in proteomics, or not).
+I think all of them are reasonable, but agree that 7-9 are more aspirational]

 ## Licenses in proteomics software

-Before we delve into the role of OSS in computational proteomics, we would like to highlight one of the fundamental aspects and challenges in the development of proteomics software: the use of software licenses.
+Before we delve into the role of OSS in computational proteomics [ML: this is after, not before the role of OSS], we would like to highlight one of the fundamental aspects and challenges in the development of proteomics software: the use of software licenses.
 These licenses often target commercialization, code reuse, but also distribution and citation.

 As the gold standard for proteomics software development, we recommend to use a standard OSS license (**Figure 1**) like Apache 2.0, MIT, BSD, LGPL, GPL, etc.; a list of them can be found at (https://opensource.org/licenses).